Naeima/Forest-Observatory-Ontology/README.md

 #FOO Development

-We developed FOO following the Linked Open Terms (LOT) methodology using protege software.
-Originated from Neon methodology, it encourages borrowing and reusing classes from fully developed and widely shared ontologies.
+We developed FOO following the Linked Open Terms (LOT) methodology using a complied list of comptency questions (functional requirements)- implemented in protege software.
+LOT  was originated from Neon methodology, it encourages borrowing and reusing classes from fully developed and widely shared ontologies.
 Therefore, we searched the existing literature for suitable ontologies.
 Then, we decided to borrow classes and relationships from SOSA and the BBC Wildlife Ontology, as they contained sufficient components to model our proposed entities (i.e., instances or individuals).
 Moreover, LOT recommends sharing ontologies according to the Linked Data principles to enable re-using the ontologies by the research community and software applications.

 ![things](https://user-images.githubusercontent.com/57564713/185769351-04be89c3-13fd-47aa-9b17-6298d426d4ae.png)

 # Repository
 This repository has a copy of the following:

+•	A sreadsheet contains the ontology functional requirements (i.e., comptency questions)

 •	Ontology in RDF/XML and TURTLE formats.